one-among-us/web/src/assets/tdor-top.en.md

 We'll read some of the letters selected in our 'TDOV 2024 Night' livestream around March 31.

-**Note: The deadline for letters is March 27 23:59 (China Standard Time); March 27 16:00 (UTC).** As the Night will livestream on Chinese domestic platforms, please be mindful of sociopolitical risks when writing your letter.
-One Among Us reserves the right to lightly edit the letters received, to ensure smooth broadcasting of the Night.
+**Note: The deadline for letters is March 27 23:59 (China Standard Time); March 27 16:00 (UTC).**

+The Night will livestream on Chinese domestic platforms; One Among Us reserves the right to lightly edit the letters received, to ensure smooth broadcasting of the Night.

 Write a letter: